microsoft/vcpkg-docs/vcpkg/reference/vcpkg-json.md

 The default value for the [`"default-features"`](#dependency-default-features) field of dependencies.
 A boolean. `true` by default.
 Optional.

-If used at a top-level manifest, this field diables default features for all ports in the dependency tree.
-If used in a port, this field sets the default value for all dependencies in the port.
+Disables [default features](#default-features) for the port's dependencies.
+If used in the top-level manifest, disables default features for the whole dependency tree.

 [depend-defaults]: #depend-defaults